repomaa/mocoapp-api-docs/sections/project_recurring_expenses.md

   -H 'Authorization: Token token=YOUR_API_KEY'
 ```

-This returns an array of recurring additional services entries (see Attributes).
+This returns an array of recurring additional services entries for the project (see Attributes).

 ## GET /projects/{id}/recurring_expenses/{id}